Physician construction loans can help you build your dream home without saving for a 20% down payment.

 It’s typical for medical doctors (MD), doctors of osteopathic medicine (DO), doctors of dental surgery (DDS), podiatrists (DPM), and dentists (DMD) to qualify, but sometimes you’ll see programs that include veterinarians (DVM) and other high-earning professionals.

-There are a few exceptions, so it’s important to meet with a loan officer to understand all your options before deciding.
-If you’re a physician, even if you’re still in your residency or fellowship, chances are you could qualify for a physician construction loan.
+There are a few exceptions, so it’s important to meet with a loan officer to understand all your options before deciding on a loan.
+If you’re a physician, even if you’re still in your residency or fellowship, chances are you can qualify for a physician construction loan.

 2. 60 – 90 Days from Employment to Use New Income

-You will need to be within 60–90 days of your employment start date at the time of closing if you plan on using your new income.
+You will need to be within 60–90 days of your employment start date at the time of closing if you plan on using your new job for proof of income.
 Otherwise, you must provide at least two years of tax returns or self-employment income.

-Physician loans are lenient with employment contracts for early career physicians because you are statistically less likely to default on your loans due to your high earning potential.
+Physician loans are lenient with employment contracts for early-career physicians because they’re statistically less likely to default on loans due to their high earning potential.
 This leniency is extremely helpful for residents nearing the end of their residency who want to use their attending physician income.

 According to Paul, “the majority of demand for these loans comes from physicians leaving their residency and transitioning into their attending position.”

-As long as the resident has a signed contract showing their new income and are within 60–90 days of their start date at closing, they can be approved based on their attending salary.
+As long as the resident has a signed contract showing their new income and they’re within 60–90 days of their start date at closing, they can be approved based on their attending salary.

 Some physician construction loans impose age limits.
 For example, it’s typical to see special rates for physicians who are within 10 years of completing residency.